Reds vs. Giants Player Props Betting Odds

 Wade Stats

-- Wade has 13 doubles, a triple, nine home runs, 56 walks and 29 RBI (73 total hits).
-He has stolen two bases.
+- Wade has 73 hits with 13 doubles, a triple, nine home runs, 56 walks and 29 RBI.
+He's also stolen two bases.

 Wade Recent Games